Goldtope1/Predictive-Analysis/README.md

 **DATA TRANSFORMATION AND CLEANING**

-Removed all housing units with market values less than $1000, also deleted missing and suspect data
+- Removed all housing units with market values less than $1000, also deleted missing and suspect data

-Removed all columns that were not relevant to the for the modelling operation
+- Removed all columns that were not relevant to the for the modelling operation

-For the predictive modelling instead of using the concurrent dependent and independent variables, I used the lag of the independent variables I.e the dependent variable (market value of housing units) was from 2013 and the dependents variables were from 2011
+- For the predictive modelling instead of using the concurrent dependent and independent variables, I used the lag of the   independent variables I.e the dependent variable (market value of housing units) was from 2013 and the dependents variables were from 2011

-This was done by merging the two datasets (2013 and 2011) using the LOOKUP command using the control variable to match the datasets
+- This was done by merging the two datasets (2013 and 2011) using the LOOKUP command using the control variable to match the datasets

-Calculated various descriptive statistics for the value variable and other independent variable using the descriptive analysis function in the data analysis toolkit in excel
+- Calculated various descriptive statistics for the value variable and other independent variable using the descriptive analysis function in the data analysis toolkit in excel

-DATA MODELLING
+!{} (DESCRIPTIVE DATA ANALYSIS.png)

+**DATA MODELLING**

-The distribution of the real Market value of Housing unit and the natural log value were visualized using histogram to determine which has a more normal distribution.
+- The distribution of the real Market value of Housing unit and the natural log value were visualized using histogram to determine which has a more normal distribution.
 This was also done for the independent variables

-Categorical data such as Region, metropolitan status, housing Adequacy were put into consideration by assigning dummy variables
+- Categorical data such as Region, metropolitan status, housing Adequacy were put into consideration by assigning dummy variables

-The PREDICTIVE model goes thus:
+**The PREDICTIVE model goes thus:**

 MARKET VALUE (2013) = (β0 + β1 LN (MARKET VALUE) + β2 AGE1 + β3 METRO3 + β4 NORTHEAST + β5 MIDWEST + β6 SOUTH + β7 LN(LMED) +
 β8 LN(FMR) + β9 BEDRMS + β10 BUILT + β11 ROOMS + β12 PER + β13 LN(ZINC2) + β14 ZADEQ + β15 LN(UTILITY) + β16 LN(OTHERCOST)) (2011)

-DATA ANALYSIS
+**DATA ANALYSIS**

-we make use of the natural log of the VALUE which is the dependent variable and also the natural log of some of the independent variables such as LMED, FMR, ZINC2, UTILITY AND OTHERCOST
+- we make use of the natural log of the VALUE which is the dependent variable and also the natural log of some of the independent variables such as LMED, FMR, ZINC2, UTILITY AND OTHERCOST

-All p-values are below .05, which mean that they are statistically significant
+- All p-values are below .05, which mean that they are statistically significant

-We held out 1000 housing units from the data and estimated the regression model on remaining data.
+- We held out 1000 housing units from the data and estimated the regression model on remaining data.

-The coefficients from the regression model are then used to predict the Market Value in the 'Hold-out Data'.
+- The coefficients from the regression model are then used to predict the Market Value in the 'Hold-out Data'.

-As a metric of prediction, we calculated the Mean Absolute Deviation (MAD) for our predictions
+- As a metric of prediction, we calculated the Mean Absolute Deviation (MAD) for our predictions

-RESULTS
+**RESULTS**

-The regression model has a R-square of 0.604 since we added the Market Value for year 2011 as an additional 'X' variable.
+- The regression model has a R-square of 0.604 since we added the Market Value for year 2011 as an additional 'X' variable.

-Using the coefficients from this regression model and using the set of 'X' variables in the hold out data we make predictions of the Market Value for the 1000 housing units held out.
+- Using the coefficients from this regression model and using the set of 'X' variables in the hold out data we make predictions of the Market Value for the 1000 housing units held out.
 The MAD statistic (Mean Absolute Deviation) for the prediction turns out to be $73,475.12.
 This seems ok given that the average Market Value is around $252,932.20